guardian/techtime/Coding Challenges/20180712-Weekly/readme.md

 - You can add any additional files for your solution.

+- Your solution must work for both Firefox and Chrome (latest versions).

 ### How to submit your solution ?

 1. Check out the "techtime" git repository on your local.